raspberrypilearning/astro-pi-flight-case-mk2/en/step_8.md

 --- task ---

-Cut 3 segment block from an electrical terminal connector strip and insert the bare wire ends of the each strand into seperate blocks.
-Tigten the screws and make sure the wires are secured fastened.
+Cut a 3 segment block from an electrical terminal connector strip and insert the bare wire ends of the each strand into separate blocks.
+Tighten the screws and make sure the wires are secured fastened.

 ![Photo of the PIR cable connected to a 3 segment electrical connector block](images/IPIR_choc.jpg)